uoenoplab/xo/nginx/README.md

 ## NGINX
 We assume four backend hosts, one front end host, and one client host.
 All hosts should have the exact environment, configuration, and software installed.
+The NGINX code is based on nginx-1.27.3-RELEASE.

 1. Install all of the following libraries and development files:
 - LibXml2